 See also: Nights Out Reviews

-London's biggest gay club is stressful and not worth the entry price, even though it's free.
+London's biggest gay club is stressful and not worth the entry price, despite it being free

 - Good Music

 - Great Atmosphere on a Friday and Saturday